 39. The difficulties of penetrating, and having done so, remaining within extremist organisations, are steadily increasing.
-Such problems have already been touched on in connection with the problems have already been touched on in connection with the problems have already been touched on in connection with the problems have already been touched on in connection with the problems have already been touched on in connection with the problems have already been touched on in connection with the problems have already been touched on in connection with the problems have already been touched on in connection with the problems have already been touched on in connection with the problems have already been touched on the problems have already been to problems have already been to not alone in imposing stringent security measures to keep out the unwanted.
+Such problems have already been touched on in connection with the stream, but they are not alone in imposing stringent security measures to keep out the unwanted.
 Most extremist organisations operate on a cell structure, insist on a probationary period during which the potential recruit is carefully screened and interrogated as to his reasons for joining and political beliefs, and once having been accepted the level of commitment demanded is extremely high.
 These measures are aimed not only at discovering police or security service 'spies', but are also used to keep out the fascists, the stalinists and other such revisionists.
 Despite these mounting problems, the SDS field officers, always conscious of the need for security, and strongly supervised, have constantly supplied valuable information on all aspects of public order during the past year, and undoubtedly will continue to do so.